27-Year-Old Cornerback – Philadelphia Eagles

 There was no outlook written for Walter Thurmond in 2015.
 Check out the latest news below for more on his current fantasy value.

 Bye Week: 8

 Walter Thurmond Contract Information:

-Signed a one-year deal with the Giants in March 2014.
+Signed a one-year contract with the Eagles in March 2015.

 To instantly reveal our fantasy analysis of every player – including Walter Thurmond – simply subscribe now.

 |Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 Age is determined on September 1st of each season.